virgili0/Virgilio/README.md

 ## Structure

 > WIP notice: we are in the progress of migrating the content from the old conceptual organisation to the new one.
-That's why you see other categories after Inferno.
 Please be patient while we make Virgilio more awesome!

 ![Figure 1](map.png "1")